wirebits/BLEDuck/README.md

    - There are 2 variants of libraries : `Bundles` and `The Community Bundle`.
    - In `Bundles` variant, download latest stable Adafruit CircuitPython Bundle as noted version of `.uf2` file.
    - Latest stable release is `adafruit-circuitpython-bundle-9.x-mpy-20250829.zip` but it can be changed in future so keep eye on it.
-6. Open `CIRCUITPY`.
-   - There are two important things in it : `lib` folder and `code.py` file.
-7. Download latest Adafruit CircuitPython Bundle from [here](https://github.com/adafruit/Adafruit_CircuitPython_Bundle/releases).
-8. Extarct the ZIP file.
+6. Extarct the ZIP file.
-9. Go to the `lib` folder in the extracted ZIP file.
+7. Go to the `lib` folder in the extracted ZIP file.
-10. Copy `adafruit_ble` and `adafruit_hid` folders in the `lib` folder of `CIRCUITPY`.
+8. Copy `adafruit_ble` and `adafruit_hid` folders in the `lib` folder of `CIRCUITPY`.
+    - After 2-3 minutes, an BLE device named `BLEDuck` is discovered.
-11. Create a folder named `payloads` in `CIRCUITPY`.
+9. Create a folder named `payloads` in `CIRCUITPY`.
-12. Done!
-Now, `ESP32-S2` or `ESP32-S3` board is ready to use as a BLEDuck.
+10. Done!
+Now, `ESP32-S3` board is ready to use as a BLEDuck.

+# 📄Payload Files
+1. Open Notepad or any other text editor.
+2. Write your payload in it.
+3. When saving the file, select `CIRCUITPY`.
+4. Then go to the `payloads` folder.
+5. Name the payload as `payload-1`, `payload-2` etc.
+   - It is saved by default as `.txt` files.

-# CIRCUITPY Directory Structure
+# 🧩CIRCUITPY Directory Structure
 - **CIRCUITPY/**
   - **lib/**
       - `adafruit_ble`